MartySkinner/Indigo-apcupsd/README.md

 ## Plugin ID

-Here's the plugin ID in case you need to programmatically restart the plugin:
+Here is the plugin ID in case you need to programmatically restart the plugin:

-**Plugin ID**: com.berkinet.apcupsd
+**Plugin ID**: com.martys.apcupsd